-Difference between succulents and cacti is mainly due to the following factors like:
+The difference between succulents and cacti is mainly due to the following factors:

-Phenotypic traits: All the cactuses are only having the stem, whereas succulents possess root system, stem and leaves.
+Phenotypic traits: All cactuses have a stem, whereas succulents possess a root system, stem and leaves.

-A term succulent and cactus sometimes interchangeable with each other, but both can be discriminated by looking onto their phenotypic traits, adaptations, habitat, growth pattern etc. The succulent plant is a large group of drought-resistant and heat-loving plants, which includes 60 families.
+The term succulent and cactus are sometimes interchangeable, but both can be discriminated by looking at their phenotypic traits, adaptations, habitat and growth pattern.
+Succulents represent a large group of drought-resistant and heat-loving plants, which includes 60 families.

-Cactaceae is one of the succulent family that includes cactuses bearing a stem without leaf and covered with spines or thorns.
-Thus, one thing should be kept in mind that cacti can be succulents, but all the succulents cannot be called as cacti.
+Cactaceae is a succulent family that includes cactuses bearing a stem with spines or thorns but not leaves.
+Thus, we should remember that cacti can be succulents, but all the succulents cannot act like cacti.

 Content: Succulents Vs Cacti